chriscross00/projects/bigmart_sales/bigmart_sales_report.md

 Things I learned:
 -----------------

 -   lm to some extent fitlers out highly correlated predictors.
-If I ran years\_open and Outlet\_Estblishment\_year at the same time, Years\_Open would become NA because signularities.
+If I ran years\_open and Outlet\_Estblishment\_Year at the same time, Years\_Open would become NA because signularities.
 -   Feature engineering is one of the most important steps you can do to increase the accuracy of your model.